 Resilient Her: Nasreen Sheikh

-In 2015, Nasreen founded the Empowerment Collective, a 501c3 organization that empowers women to take control of their lives.
+In 2015, Nasreen founded Empowerment Collective, a 501c3 organization that empowers women to take control of their lives.
 Nasreen’s brand, Resilient Her: Turning Trauma into Power, embodies all of her core beliefs and objectives.
-Nasreen gives talks around the world, has been featured in Forbes, The Huffington Post, and Cosmo, and spoken to dozens of countries and her voice reached to millions of people.
+Nasreen gives talks around the world, has been featured in Forbes, The Huffington Post, and Cosmo among many other publications, and recently presented a Tedx Talk.
 Both a book and a documentary about her life are currently in production.

 My name is Sital Parja.
-I am 20 years old from Dhadhing.
+I am 20 years-old from Dhadhing.
 In my village we have huge problems with the untouchable caste.
 There is so much social pressure.
-I remember when I was thinking of coming to Kathmandu, my neighbors and my family were not satisfied with my decision.
+I remember when I was thinking of coming to Kathmandu, my neighbors and family were not satisfied with my decision.
 But I was strong enough to let their thinking go and follow my own intention.
 I wanted to be successful in this society, economically and socially.
-In my village I have faced too many problems with poverty: we don't have our own house to live in.
-Everyone hate us in our village, because I am from untouchable society.
+In my village I have faced too many problems with poverty; we don't have our own house to live in.
+Everyone hates us in our village, because I am from untouchable society.
 It makes me feel like it was my mistake to be born in untouchable society.
 Why is this society so cruel to us?
 I just want to be one of the independent, happy, and full of life women of this world.
-I just want to say to the world don't judge me with my caste judge with my heart.
+I just want to say to the world, don't judge me with my caste, judge with my heart.
 I have joined LWH through some of my woman friends.
 It was incredibly hard for me to understand city life in the beginning.
 Now I feel that I am not alone.
 Lots of women are here like me who want to complete their own dreams.
-One day I want to be a Nurse and give service to my society and to my family.
+One day I want to be a nurse and give service to my society and to my family.
 I am so thankful to LWH for providing me a chance to study with skill here.
-I feel so good to do my embroidery work, I love it.
+I feel so good to do my embroidery work.
+I love it.

 Nirmala Buddha Toki

-My name is Nirmala Buddha Toki, and I am 45 years old from the mountain.
-How much I have suffered in my life I wish no woman should suffer like this.
-When I was very young I was forced into marriage with a man by my family.
-There was a huge difference between me and his age, my husband already had 3 wives and i was the 4th one.
-I had one son and after a few years my husband died.
+My name is Nirmala Buddha Toki, and I am 45 years-old from the mountains.
+How much I have suffered in my life.
+I wish no woman should suffer like this.
+When I was very young, I was forced into marriage with a man by my family.
+There was a huge difference between me and his age.
+My husband already had three wives and I was the fourth one.
+I had one son and after a few years, my husband died.
 From that day on I became a single woman.
 I was very devastated and very sad but with time everything passes.
 Before joining LWH I was working as a carpenter.
 I was making doors and shelves.
 One day somehow Nasreen invited me to make her shop door.
 It was very strange for me to understand Nasreen.
 I felt for the first time in my life — how can someone have such an amazing spirit?
 She is just like my angel, like my own daughter.
 She worked with me to finish her shop door, and her hand got so rough and scratched.
-She felt for me so much, and told me to leave this job and come and join her in LWH.
+She felt for me so much and told me to leave this job and come and join her in LWH.
 From the next day forward I started working in LWH.
-I am so much happy with LWH, it is a totally independent factory, whatever we want we can do.
+I am so much happy with LWH, it is a totally independent factory, whatever we want, we can do.
 No one can control us, and day by day it is growing.
-After cancelling her marriage, i want LWH to help more more women like us.
+After cancelling her marriage, I want LWH to help more and more women like us.
 For once, we feel our life is worth something.
-I want to tell the world please support LWH, please.
+I want to tell the world, please support LWH, please.

 My name is Sabina Rijal.
-I am 18 years old from the mountain.
-My mother tried to send me to school, I don't know why I just didn't like school.
+I am 18 years-old from the mountains.
+My mother tried to send me to school.
+I don't know why; I just didn't like school.
 I left and I started working with my mother in LWH.
 I now have a dream to own a business and earn money.
 My mother supports me so I am having an easy life.
 I thank my mother for bringing me to LWH.
 I feel so good to work with a group of friends with musi.